This article originally appeared on VICE UK.

 Technology has created constant communication within our generation.
 I think that's the first thing.
 Basically, these days you can't really miss someone, if that makes sense?
-You can hear their voice, see their face and read their words every day.
-Distance is becoming smaller and smaller; it doesn't matter if your friend or your love is in another city or even another continent.
+You can hear their voice, see their face, and read their words every day.
+Distance is becoming smaller and smaller; it doesn't matter if your friend or your loved one is in another city or even another continent.
 You can still communicate in the same way.

 Is there any reason that you've only focused on women in your project?